laur1s/laur1s.github.io/content/posts/cloudfront-functions.md

 title: "Modifying AWS Cloudfront response headers with Cloudfront functions"
 date: 2021-05-04T121:40:56+03:00
 ---
-Adding custom response headers to cloudfront is quite a common task.
+Adding custom HTTP response headers to cloudfront is quite a common task.
 E.g.: Your website might need a [Content-Security-Policy header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).

 Doing this task in Cloudfront was not easy.
-You needed to setup a Lambda@Edge function that intercepts either request or response requests and adds the required headers.
-It\'s not that difficult to setup Lambda@Edge but using Lambda functions to add a simple http header to a response feels like an overkill.
-Actually, I wrote about this in my tweet when Cloudfront team asked for feature suggestions:
+You needed to setup a Lambda@Edge function that intercepts response requests and adds the required headers.
+It\'s not that difficult to setup Lambda@Edge but using Lambda functions to add a simple HTTP header to a response feels like an overkill.
+I even wrote about this when the Cloudfront team asked for suggestions:
 {{< tweet 1329134380183392256 >}}
-I was quite surprised when this morning I finally heard about new Feature called CloudFront Functions.
+I was quite surprised when this morning I heard about a new feature called CloudFront Functions.
+This feature is supposed to make tasks like adding a custom HTTP header simpler.
+Let\'s see how it works!

 ## Cloudfront Functions vs Lambda@Edge

 Cloudfront Functions are actually quite similar to Lambda@Edge.
-The main difference is that Cloudfront Functions run at Cloudfront Edge locations while despite having the word **Edge** in their name Lambda@Edge runs at specific AWS regions.
+The main difference is that Cloudfront Functions run at Cloudfront Edge locations.
+Wile despite the word **Edge** in Lambda@Eddge it runs at specific AWS regions.
 Lambda@Edge supports Node.js while Lambda@Edge allows running javascript(ECMAScript 5.1 so `let` and `const` keywords are not supported).
-I\'m a bit surprised on why AWS decided to use such old Javascript standard but maybe since the functions are supposed to be lightweight and short it\'s OK.
-Honestly, it\'s not a solution I expected.
-I thought it could be possible to simply have a section in cloudfront console where you can specify the custom headers without needing to write any Javascript: Lambda or Cloudfront Function.
+I\'m a bit surprised on why AWS decided to use such old Javascript standard but maybe since the functions are supposed to be lightweight and short it\'s fine.
 Since Cloudfront functions run at Cloudfront edge locations and use more lightweight runtime it should be faster than Lambda@Edge.
 Cloudfront Functions also have some limitations like no network or file system access, limited execution time, etc. Adding a custom response headers doesn\'t require any of that so let\'s do that using a Cloudfront function.

 ## Adding custom security header using a Cloudfront Function